Medical Editor: John P. Cunha, DO, FACOEP

 Twinrix (hepatitis A inactivated and hepatitis B [recombinant]) Vaccine is indicated for active immunization of persons 18 years of age and older against disease caused by hepatitis A virus, and infection by all known subtypes of hepatitis B virus.
 As with any vaccine, vaccination with Twinrix may not protect 100% of recipients.
 As hepatitis D (caused by the delta virus) does not occur in the absence of hepatitis B infection, it can be expected that hepatitis D will also be prevented by vaccination with Twinrix.
-Some of the side effects of Twinrix may include but are not limited to fever, sore throat, and headache.

-Call your doctor at once if you have any of these serious side effects:
+Tell your doctor if you have rare but serious side effects of Twinrix including:

 - fever, sore throat, and headache with a severe blistering, peeling, and red skin rash;